turbot/powerpipe-docs/docs/run/benchmark.md

 Powerpipe benchmarks automatically appear as [dashboards](/docs/run/dashboard) when you run `powerpipe server` in the mod.
 From the dashboard home, you can select any benchmark to run it and view it in an interactive HTML format.
 You can even export the benchmark results as a CSV from the [panel view](/docs/run/dashboard#panel-viewpanel).

-***[TODO: screenshot]***

 <img src="/images/reference_examples/benchmark_dashboard_view.png" />

 <br />

 You can also run controls and benchmarks in batch mode with the [powerpipe benchmark run](/docs/reference/cli/benchmark#powerpipe-benchmark-run) and [powerpipe control run](/docs/reference/cli/control#powerpipe-control-run)commands.
-These commands provide options for selecting the controls to run, the ouput format, and other options you may need when using `powerpipe` in your scripts, pipelines, and other automation scenarios.
+These commands provide options for selecting the controls to run, the output format, and other options you may need when using `powerpipe` in your scripts, pipelines, and other automation scenarios.

 Powerpipe commands must be run in the contest of a mod, and are relative to the current directory.
 You can pass the mod directory with the `--mod-location` argument, but its usually easier just to change to the mod directory: